-As you introduce sharing, remind students that each day members of the class will be getting to know each other through sharing.
-Remind them that we all have different feelings on our first day of school, especially our first day in school with masks, spacing, etc. Those feelings can make it harder to think or share.
-To help them, provide these supports:
+As you introduce sharing, remind students that each day we'll be getting to know each other through sharing.
+We all have different feelings on our first day of school, especially our first day in school with masks, social distancing, etc. Those feelings can make it harder to think or share.
+To help students out with sharing, give these supports:

-- Allow thinking time and have students give a thumbs up when ready. - Let them know that it's OK to say something someone else has said-it shows you have something in common. - Tell students that it's OK to pass and that you'll come back to them so everyone can learn more about each person.
+- Give thinking time by having students give a thumbs up when ready. - Say it's OK to share something someone else has said; it shows you have something in common. - Tell students if they pass, you'll come back to them so everyone can learn more about each person.